How Much Does a Moving Truck Cost?

 Moving supplies

-Boxes, tape, packing supplies like newsprint or foam peanuts, moving blankets and the like can add up quickly.
+Boxes, tape, packing supplies like newsprint or foam peanuts, moving blankets and similar items can add up quickly.
 You will also want to consider a heavy-duty security padlock to lock the truck’s cargo bay.
 Many moving van rental companies sell such items, as do big-box stores and online vendors.

 And, experts say, don’t overlook a utility dolly or hand truck to make moving heavy items easier.
 A furniture dolly — essentially a platform with wheels — can be rented for about $20 at U-Haul, for example, while a hand truck may cost $120 or so.